Use Gluster with Oracle Cloud Native Environment

 Objectives

-In this lab you will learn how to install and configure Gluster Storage for Oracle Linux on Oracle Cloud Native Environment to create storage volumes for Kubernetes applications.
+In this lab, you will learn how to install and configure Gluster Storage for Oracle Linux on Oracle Cloud Native Environment to create storage volumes for Kubernetes applications.

 Prerequisites

-The host systems to perform the steps in this tutorial are listed in this section.
+This section lists the host systems to perform the steps in this tutorial.
 To be successful requires:

 • 5 Oracle Linux systems to use as: